DataDog/integrations-core/aerospike/README.md

        service: <SERVICE_NAME>
    ```

-    Change the `path` and `service` parameter values and configure them for your environment.
+    Change the `path` parameter value and configure them for your environment.
 See the [sample aerospike.d/conf.yaml][1] for all available configuration options.

 3. [Restart the Agent][2].